 Cell wall structure preserved as telinite by flocculated clays infilling the cell walls.
 (Medium Rank C bituminous coal, No. 4 seam Kriel Colliery, Witbank Coalfield, South Africa).

-PLATE 3: MACERAL GROUP: VITRINITE; Maceral subgroup: Telovitrinite; Maceral: Collotelinite
+PLATE 3: MACERAL GROUP: VITRINITE; Maceral Subgroup: Telovitrinite; Maceral: Collotelinite

-Collotelinite (or telocollinite) is a maceral of the vitrinite group (of macerals) representing homogenous, structureless vitrinite in which the cell walls and cell contents are not distinguishable.
+Collotelinite (or telocollinite) is a maceral of the vitrinite group (of macerals) representing homogeneous, structureless vitrinite in which the cell walls and cell contents are not distinguishable.
 The term is derived from the Greek word “Kolla” meaning glue, and typically collotelinite formed in an aerobic, water-logged environment.
 The lack of included detrital material and gelified nature indicates a quiet depositional environment.
 Collotelinite is generally the dominant vitrinite maceral in coals globally.
-Northern hemisphere coals are generally termed ‘vitrinite-rich; southern hemisphere coals are generally termed ‘vitrinite-poor; however, it must be noted that these statements are generalizations.
+Northern Hemisphere coals are generally termed ‘vitrinite-rich', while Southern Hemisphere coals are generally termed ‘vitrinite-poor'; however, it must be noted that these statements are generalizations.

-Generally occurring in thick almost pure layers, collotelinite is used for rank determination by reflectance measurement (vitrinite reflectance determination).
-All vitrinite reflectance analyses should only be conducted on collotelinite, as per the SABS ISO Standard 7404 part 5, and the ASTM Standard D2798.
-The reason being is that collotelinite is a smooth, generally fairly continuous maceral that changes consistently with increasing rank.
+Generally occurring in thick, almost pure layers, collotelinite is used for rank determination by reflectance measurement (vitrinite reflectance determination).
+Vitrinite reflectance analyses should be conducted only on collotelinite, as per the SABS ISO Standard 7404 part 5, and the ASTM Standard D2798.
+The reason is that collotelinite is a smooth, generally fairly continuous maceral that changes consistently with increasing rank.

 Plate

-Collotelinite particle; smooth gelified vitrinite, with some darker patches of resinite or non fluorescing cutinite.
+Collotelinite particle; smooth gelified vitrinite, with some darker patches of resinite or non-fluorescing cutinite.
 (Medium Rank C bituminous coal, Arnot Colliery, Witbank Coalfield, South Africa)

 Collotelinite with 2 thin bands of compressed telinite, aiding in the determination of the bedding plane.
 (Medium Rank C bituminous coal, Springbok Flats Coalfield, South Africa)

 Collotelinite appearing slightly banded in terms of slightly darker and lighter collotelinite bands.
 There is likely to be a slight reflectance range across this particle, but both the slightly darker and slightly lighter bands are collotelinite.
-It is possible that the darker bands are more impregnated by hydrogen or resinous compounds than the lighter bands.
+It is possible that the darker bands are more impregnated with hydrogen or resinous compounds than the lighter bands.
 (Medium Rank C bituminous coal, Hwange Coalfield, Zimbabwe)

 Large band of collotelinite, grading into a slightly darker collotelinite band.
 Reflectance readings should be taken on both collotelinite bands.
 (Medium Rank C bituminous coal, Khutala Colliery, Witbank Coalfield, South Africa).